Orbifold Euler Characteristics of $\overline{\mathcal M}_{g,n}$: Results for and

 For example,

-We will omit the proof of this theorem, since it is by the same method as the case of genus zero in the previous subsection and the case of genus $g\geq 2$ in the next subsection.
+We will omit the proof of this theorem for genus one, since it can be proved using the same method as the case of genus zero given in the previous subsection.
+One only needs to check that $C_k$ and $D_k$ given in this theorem satisfy the recursions and initial conditions in \eqref{eq-C-D-conditions}.
+See also the next subsection where we will present a similar proof in a general case for $g\geq 2$.